the-events-calendar/event-tickets/readme.txt

 = [4.2.2] unreleased =

-* Tweak - add a period to the ticket header image setting.
-[44797]
+* Tweak - Add a period to the ticket header image setting [44797]

 = [4.2.1] 2016-06-22 =
 * Tweak - Create a readable ID on CSV and email exports when they're available